 - HR systems management

 - Performance management

 - Call centre

 - Data entry and correction

-- Information center
+- Information centre

 - Faster services: outsourcing helps you get your ideas converted into products better and faster.
-It cuts down on the time wasted in onboarding new employees.
+It cuts down on time wasted in onboarding new employees.

 - Access to skilled resources: by hiring an outsourcing firm, you gain access to a pool of highly skilled resources.
 As a result, you no longer need to invest in recruiting and training expensive resources for your business.

-- Cost saving on infrastructure and technology: outsourcing your projects helps you eliminate investment in infrastructure since the outsourcing partner takes the responsibility of the business processes.
+- Cost-saving on infrastructure and technology: outsourcing your projects helps you eliminate investment in infrastructure since the outsourcing partner takes the responsibility of the business processes.